-Oasis Holding FZC is engaged in investment of own financial resources and has incurred expenses for plots of leasehold land to be utilised for construction of labour accommodation.
+Oasis Holding FZC is engaged in investment of own financial resources and has incurred expenses for plot of land and development thereof for construction of labour accommodation.

-The directors are of opinion that there is no impairment on the value of the investment at 31 March 2013 and that the fair value approximates at least its cost.
+The directors are of the opinion that there is no impairment on the value of the investment at 31 March 2016 and that the fair value approximates at least its cost.

-No consolidated accounts have been prepared as the directors of the Company have taken advantage of the exemption under the Mauritian Companies Act 2001, which exempts a company holding a Global Business Licence 1 from preparing consolidated financial statements when it is a wholly owned or a virtually wholly owned subsidiary of any company incorporated outside Mauritius.
+No consolidated accounts have been prepared as the directors of the Company have taken advantage of the exemption under the Mauritius Companies Act 2001, which exempts a company holding a Global Business Licence 1 from preparing consolidated financial statements when it is a wholly owned or a virtually wholly owned subsidiary of any company.

-6. INVESTMENT IN ASSOCIATE
+6. INVESTMENT IN ASSOCIATED COMPANY